puppetlabs/puppetlabs-release/files/README-apt.txt

 For official documentation and setup instructions, see: https://puppet.com/docs/puppet/latest/puppet_platform.html

+For help, please open a ticket in the CPR project at https://tickets.puppet.com or reach out to us on Slack at http://slack.puppet.com/.

 These repositories contain packages intended for public consumption.
 These packages contain software released by Puppet, Inc., e.g. Puppet, Puppet Server, PuppetDB, etc.